1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 The following picture shows the stock spacers on the left, springs in te middle and silicone spacers on the right. <br> ![Spacers](../assets/images/bed_different-spacers_web.jpg)

-??? example "Tramming the Bed"
+??? example "Tramming The Bed"

     When you want to tram the bed by adjusting the tension of the springs or silicone spacers to pull down a side or an edge of the bed, be careful to not bend the bed itself by tightening up just one corner too much.
 Try to push down one side of the bed and adjust two screws at a time.
     I personally tram the bed by adding just a little bit of load to the spacers, so that the bed doesn't wobble.
 Then I'm measuring the distance between the tip of the ABL sensor and the bedplate where the screws are located in first place and adjust the four screws to get the same distance.
 Then I proceed with an ABL and look at the mesh and the values and repeat the steps if necessary.
-    Remeber that every time you adjust one screw, it most likely will affect the other screws as well!
+    Remember that every time you adjust one screw, it most likely will affect the other screws as well!
     For finetuning I add Kapton tape on the magnetic surface of the bed underneath the PEI plate to egalize warped or dented areas as much as possible.
     In case you're using Klipper like me, you can use the macro ["screws_tilt_adjust with the command SCREWS_TILT_CALCULATE"](https://www.klipper3d.org/Manual_Level.html#adjusting-bed-leveling-screws-using-the-bed-probe) to finetune the tramming of the bed.
     When you're done, make sure the screws won't turn themselves loose due to the vibration, so add e.g. an additional lock nut as well.
     Also remember to check your z-offset as it'll most likely has to be adjusted.

-### Insulating the Bed
+### Insulating The Bed
 What I personally can highly recommend is to insulate the underside of the bed.
 You can get special insulation mats for 3d printers which meet the requirements for this (like being suited for higher temperatures and being flame retardant) for a few bucks.
 See the expandable textblock below for some tips about the installation.
 Make sure you order the correct size (preferrably a bit bigger) which is 230x230mm as that's the size of the bedplate itself.